abbrcode/abbreviations-in-code/README.md

-# Abbreviations in codes
+# Abbreviations in code

-The list of the abbreviations you can find and use in software environment.
+The list of the abbreviations you can find and use in software environments.

 ## Index